XCarCedo/conway-game-of-life/README.md

 # Conway's Game of Life

-A simple implemention of conway Game of Life in python and pygame-ce
+A simple implemention of Conway's Game of Life in python and pygame-ce